tonnidas/tonnidas.github.io/content/project/Personal website/index.md

 ---
-title: Color Sorter Machine
+title: Personal Website
-summary: A prototype of Color Sorter Machine using MSP430 for mainly separating basic 3 colored (red, blue, green) objects
+summary: This is the website that this project represent.
 tags:
-- Hardware
+- Website
-date: "2015-08-27T00:00:00Z"
+date: "2021-06-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""